brainhackorg/bhg-event-materials/README.md

 # Welcoming Pack

-If you are gazing your eyes on this repository, this means you are a potential Brainhack Event host for a very near future!
-If you would like to learn more about the details of hosting a Brainhack event on your local institute, please read through the How to Guideline we provide with other materials listed here.
+If you are gazing your eyes on this repository :eyes:, this means you are a potential Brainhack Local host in a very near future!
+To learn more about the details on hosting a Brainhack event on your local institute, please read through the How to Guideline we provide with other materials listed here.
 For more information, please contact the Brainhack Organisation Team via e-mail to brainhackorg@gmail.com.

 Welcome Pack includes:
 * How to Guideline for Running a Successful Hackathon